mnassrib/installing-hadoop-cluster/README.md

 	master-namenode

-> In order to set the Fully Qualified Domain Name (FQDN), the public IP of the server is required, in addition to your own FQDN.
+> In order to set the Fully Qualified Domain Name, the public IP of the server is required, in addition to your own FQDN

 ``root@debian:~# vi /etc/hosts``   --your file should look like the below